M1chalS/sheets-simplified/README.md

 ### Delete sheet

-To delete sheet you can use `deleteSheet` method, you need to provide `sheetName` or `sheetId` in configuration object.
-If none of them is provided constructors `sheet` value will be used (if it's set).
+To delete a sheet, you can use the `deleteSheet` method.
+Provide either the `sheetName` or `sheetId` in the configuration object.
+If neither is provided, the constructor's `sheet` value will be used (if it's set).

 If you want to change sheet provided in the constructor you can provide `allowSheetNameModifications` in configuration object or in constructor (this is set to true as default).